huridocs/uwazi-documentation/admin-docs/analysing-and-visualising-your-collection.md

-## How to Build Data Visualisation Components
+## How to build data visualisation components

 You can add charts and other data visualisation elements to **pages** and **rich text fields**, using the code snippets explained below.